kouchy/phd_thesis/README.md

 of the available targets:

 - `all`: compiles the entire document.
+- `figs`: compiles only the figures, can be useful when working with `Sublime Text` for instance.
 - `clean`: removes all generated intermediate files but keeps the PDFs.
 - `mrproper`: removes all generated intermediate files including the PDFs.
 - `open`: shows the thesis with the appropriate PDF reader.